Key facts about Abraham Lincoln

 - In 1863/64, Lincoln appointed General Ulysses S. Grant to the command of the Union army.

-- Many criticised General Grant and spread rumors of his heavy drinking, but Lincoln, supportive of his general, reportedly stated: ‘Well, I wish some of you would tell me the brand of whiskey that Grant drinks.
+- Many criticised General Grant and spread rumours of his heavy drinking, but Lincoln, supportive of his general, reportedly stated: ‘Well, I wish some of you would tell me the brand of whiskey that Grant drinks.
 I would like to send a barrel of it to my other generals.”

 - Lincoln toured battlefields.
 On one occasion, Captain Oliver Wendell Holmes shouted at him, “Get down, you damn fool, before you get shot!”